 Why not make the most of your time ashore with some winter reading?
-Find additional information and expert advice in the RYA’s range of publications and accessible eBooks.
+Find additional information and expert advice in the RYA’s range of publications, eBooks and audiobooks.
 As well as books that directly support RYA training courses, there are plenty of titles that will help support your boating by improving your knowledge.

-RYA Tactics (G40) Are you ready for the racecourse?
-Brush up on your tactics with the newly launched, third edition, of the best-selling RYA Tactics.
+Are you ready for the racecourse?
+Brush up on your tactics with the recently launched, third edition, of the best-selling RYA Tactics (G40).
 Written by world-renowned strategist, Mark Rushall, find cutting-edge advice on everything from weather conditions to high-speed racing and positioning as strategy.

-RYA Knots, Splices and Ropework Handbook (G63) With everything from bends and hitches, to loops and stoppers, materials, tools and terminology - find out more in this complete guide to knots.
+The RYA Knots, Splices and Ropework Handbook (G63) contains everything from bends and hitches, to loops and stoppers, materials, tools and terminology - find out more in this complete guide to knots.

-RYA Yachtmaster Quizzes (G79) Test your knowledge on everything from straightforward scenarios to more complex conundrums - the perfect companion for every experienced yachtsman.
+RYA Yachtmaster Quizzes (G79) will test your knowledge on everything from straightforward scenarios to more complex conundrums - the perfect companion for every experienced yachtsman.
 Now available exclusively as an eBook, get even more from this interactive experience.

-Visit www.rya.org.uk/shop to browse the full selection of RYA publications.
+Visit the RYA shop to browse the full selection of RYA publications.